aravindsraj/Face_Recognition/README.md

 dataset ==>> test

-Images which are in train folder is for training Images which are in test folder is for validation
+Images which are in train folder is for training, Images which are in test folder is for validation

 run "python3 train.py"